Biscoff Cake

 • Meanwhile, in a medium bowl, stir together your sifted cake flour, salt, baking soda, and cinnamon, then set aside.

-• Reduce stand mixer to medium and add vanilla and eggs in one at a time, allowing each to incorporate before adding the next egg.
+• Reduce the stand mixer to medium and add vanilla and eggs in one at a time, allowing each to incorporate before adding the next egg.
 Scrape down the sides and bottom of bowl between additions.

 • Reduce mixer to low and slowly add flour mixture in two additions.
 When almost completely mixed in, stop mixer and add in sour cream and cookie butter.
 Mix on medium for about 30 seconds until everything is evenly combined and smooth.
 Do not overmix.